Last Updated on by

 When I was about to run my very first marathon, I was a ball of nerves walking to the starting corral.
 My older sister turned to me and said “Heather, no matter what happens out there today, don’t forget to soak it all in and enjoy your run.
 You’ll never have another first marathon.”
 That advice turned my day around.

-To my team: this weekend truly is a celebration of all of the hard work that you’ve put in.
-Some of you have specific time goals, and some of you have the very specific goal of making it to your first marathon finish line.
+Your upcoming race is a celebration of all of the hard work that you’ve put in.
+Some of you have specific time goals, and some of you have the very specific goal of simply making it to the finish line.
 Whatever happens out there, know that the hardest part truly is over.
-Nineteen weeks of early mornings and late nights, of track workouts and bridge repeats, of sore muscles and tired legs, of laughter and tears.
+Endless weeks of early mornings and late nights, of track workouts and hill repeats, of sore muscles and tired legs, of laughter and tears.
 You’ve put in the work, and no one can take that away from you.
-That marathon finish line is yours.
+That finish line is yours.
 I have 100% confidence in every single one of you.
 Enjoy every single step and every single second.
 I can’t wait to hug you at the finish line.